 Over the past several years, Google has added many great features to make it easier for you to find contact information, photos, previous customer reviews, recent posts, and even links to your social media.
-Filling out all aspects of your GMB profile can increase the chance to show up in Google’s Local Pack, Local Finder, Google Maps, and organic rankings in general.
+Filling out all aspects of your GMB profile can increase the chance of appearing in Google’s Local Pack, Local Finder, Google Maps, and organic rankings.

 Let’s get started on why GMB is worth the time and energy and how to claim your free listing.